Pregnancy After Breast Cancer

 Could breast cancer treatment affect my unborn baby?

 If you are still getting any type of treatment for breast cancer, including chemotherapy, hormone therapy, or targeted therapy, talk to your doctor before trying to become pregnant.
-These drugs could affect a growing fetus, so it is safer to wait to get pregnant until all treatment is complete.
+These drugs could affect a growing fetus, so it is safer to wait until all treatment is complete before getting pregnant.
 It’s also important to remember that stopping treatment early can increase the risk of the cancer growing or coming back.
-See Breast Cancer During Pregnancy for more information.
+See our information about Treating Breast Cancer During Pregnancy for more on this.

 Can I breastfeed after breast cancer treatment?